jasonbak/jasonbak.github.io/_posts/notes/2018-12-18-personal-journal-analysis.md

 This consistent mindset for the past four years resulted in an amazingly thorough and equally unique source of personal data I leveraged to help me to answer a fundamental question I consider daily: **how can I be happier?**

-To this end, I was particularly interested in identifying trends that promote happier writing, which may be correlated to a happier life!
+To this end, I was particularly interested in identifying trends that promote happier writing, which may be correlated with a happier life!

 At the crux of this analysis, I ran a sentiment analyzer at different granularities of journal entry groupings to obtain a sentiment score, which ranges between [-1.0, 1.0].
 The higher the sentiment score, the happier the writing!*